-Auditor-General Report on Service Delivery Performance: Year -2019/2020 Qualified opinion Remedial Action Taken 1.
+Auditor-General Report on Service Delivery Performance: Year -2019/2020 Audit Report Status: Qualified opinion Non-Compliance Issues Remedial Action Taken 1.
+Reported targets was not consistent when compared with planned targets 1.
 Management must ensure an alignment is done between the planned and reported targets 2.
+Performance indicators were not well defined 2.
 Management Must ensure that the indicators are well defined in accordance to the performance framework.
-3. Management should ensure that all the indicators that are reported on have technical indicator descriptions that is well defined in accordance to the performance framework.
+3. There was no technical description indicator that clearly defines the progress reports and business units 3.
+Management should ensure that all the indicators that are reported on have technical indicator descriptions that is well defined in accordance to the performance framework.